 Can I obtain security camera footage?

 Obtaining surveillance camera footage from a private business near where you were injured in an auto crash can sometimes be trickier than dealing with state, county, and local agencies.
-A business is under no obligation to archive or volunteer video to you.
+A business in Long Island is under no obligation to archive or volunteer video to you.

 In some cases, it may be necessary for your attorney to move fast with a subpoena to preserve the footage of your collision before it’s destroyed.
 In court cases involving auto accidents, determining who is at fault can often come down to the smallest of details.
 Armed with an actual video of your crash, your attorney is in a much better place to argue your case.